 ChIPs is a nonprofit organization focused on advancing and connecting women in technology, law and policy.
 ChIPs seeks to accelerate innovation in these areas by increasing diversity of thought, participation and engagement.
 At ChIPs, members are united in the belief that diversity, of all types, is essential to innovation and to a thriving, evolving society.
 Membership is open to anyone who shares this mission.

-Founded in 2005 by seven women chiefs of intellectual property, it has expanded beyond those roots, now with over 2,000 members and seven regional chapters in the United States and abroad.
+Founded in 2005 by seven women chiefs of intellectual property, it has expanded beyond those roots, now with over 3,000 members and nine regional chapters in the United States and abroad.
 Many members are engaged at the heart of current events — as active participants in the lawmaking, policymaking, judicial, advocacy and innovation processes.

 Historically underrepresented at senior levels of legal and other professions, women have been even more scarce in the area of patents and intellectual property, as these fields traditionally require technical as well as law degrees.
 Given this paucity, ChIPs (“Chiefs in Intellectual Property”) was originally founded as an informal dinner group by these seven heads of IP from major technology companies in the Silicon Valley: